 - Temporary permission (for up to two weeks) is given for other reasons.
 A certain number of parking places are reserved for parking by those who receive temporary permits.
 Applications should be submitted to Public Safety in the same manner outlined above.

 - A “grace period” allows for transportation to and from campus at the beginning and end of each term.
 During these periods, any student may have a vehicle in Berea as long as they are parked only in designated areas according to the parking regulations from Public Safety.
-(See 2010-2011 Grace Periods to follow for the dates in effect during the academic year)

 - The decal fee for students is $50 annually.
 Temporary, two-week permits cost $7 each.
 Decals must be paid for at the Department of Public Safety (Woods Penniman Hall) prior to issue.
 They may not be charged to the Student Account.
 Parking decals must be displayed appropriately as specified by Public Safety.
 Giving, selling, or purchasing a decal for another student or registering a vehicle owned by another student is a violation of the Berea College Code of Conduct and will result in disciplinary action. (see the Community Judiciary Code.)